Roberto Márquez (painter)

 Roberto Marquez (born 1959) is a painter originally from Mexico.
-He was born in Mexico City and spent his later childhood in Guadalajara, where he graduated from Instituto Tecnológico y de Estudios Superiores de Occidente.
-He later moved to Arizona, and then to New York.
+He was born in Mexico City and spent his later childhood in Guadalajara, where he graduated from the Instituto Tecnológico y de Estudios Superiores de Occidente.
+He later moved to the U.S. state of Arizona, and then to New York.
 His paintings incorporate dreamlike images from literature, Mexican history, and himself.
 His work is known for its "literary allusions and visual metaphors" and for its frequent references to music.

 Marquez's art has been collected and exhibited in numerous shows in galleries and museums, including the Tucson Museum of Art, Museo de Arte Contemporáneo de Monterrey, Hirshhorn Museum, and Mexican Cultural Institute of Washington.

 Early life and education

 The artist was born in Mexico City in 1959, but raised in Guadalajara, Jalisco.
 There, he studied sculpture and eventually graduated with a degree in architecture.

 Marquez attended many a literary tertulias in Guadalajara.
 He studied poetry with Elías Nandino and marks Jorge Esquinca as a close artistic and literary collaborator.